rrice2004/Python-/Software Review/README.md

 ## Release History

-*0.0.2
+* 0.0.2
-    * Added questions covering general information
+    * Added a few new General Info questions.
-    * Fixed issue with PDF file not wrapping large amounts of text.
+    * Fixed issue with PDf report not wrapping text for large amounts of entered text.

 * 0.0.1
     * Initial Release.